untra/untra.github.io/philosophy.md

 The tools that humans adopt tend to have the lowest barrier of entry.
 They should even feel like toys!
 When it comes to building software, a simple product with multiple uses will take greater advantage of any complex piece of technology that fails to work as effectively.

-### Garbage in, garbage out
-If you are performing statics or machine learning or any general variety of linear regression, make sure that your data as sampled is clean and consistent and conducive to the modeling you intend to perform.
-Bad Data will give bad results from which bad conclusions will be derived.
-Bad data models will turn into bad robots which will turrn into bad robot conclusions.
-And those bad conclusions will turn into bad judgements against good people.

-Make sure the feedback you are receiving is the intended feedback you want from your input.
-Measure your models.
-Give them good inputs and expect good results.
-Give them garbage inputs and train the models to give

 ### CAP Theorem
 Cap theorem states that any distributed store of state cannot provide more than two of the following guarantees: